 Thank you for your interest in joining The Tuition Exchange.
 When ready to join, please download the membership agreement, complete the form, and email the signed paper copy to Bob Shorb (email@example.com).
+If your institution meets the requirements for membership, the application is processed and your school information is published on our website.
 The membership agreement is available here .
 The W-9 form is available here .
-The Tuition Exchange membership brochure is available by clicking here If you want to visit more about Tuition Exchange and its membership options and opportunities at your institution, please click here . . .
+The Tuition Exchange membership brochure is available by clicking here . . .

 Your faculty and staff will appreciate the many opportunities that The Tuition Exchange offers their families.
 ATuition Exchange scholarship far exceed the substantial dollar value of the award.
 Making College Possible.
 TE's large scholarship awards help defray a cost that may be beyond the reach of some families.
 For others, The Tuition Exchange makes it significantly easier to send multiple dependents to college.
 Offering a School for Everyone.
 The Tuition Exchange membership . . .